-Conditional reservation areas were introduced in some cases, where an assessment of the need to maintain these areas for shipping or for fishery research is to be conducted, which - in the case of this not being necessary - would provide for even more space for wind energy in the EEZ.
+Conditional reservation areas were introduced in some cases, where assessment of the need to maintain these areas for shipping or for fishery research shall be conducted, which - in the case of this not being necessary - would provide for even more space for wind energy in the EEZ.
 As the compatibility of fishery research with offshore wind energy has been principally deemed possible during the interministerial discussion there is now a partial overlap of a priority area wind energy with a reserved area for scientific (mostly fishery) research in the Baltic Sea EEZ.
-The use for wind energy must be such that the existing level of use for fisheries research can be maintained.
-Further regulations include among others the possibility for fishing vessels to pass through wind farms to their fishing grounds, and for the armed forces to navigate wind farm areas and their safety zones.
-Use of passive fishery gear is to be made possible in the wind farms' outer safety zones, but this has to be specified in bespoke navigation regulations.
+The use for wind energy shall be such that the existing level of use for fisheries research can be maintained.
+Further regulations include among others the possibility for fishing vessels to pass through wind farms for their fishing grounds, and for the armed forces to navigate wind farm areas and their safety zones.
+Use of passive fishery gear shall be made possible in the wind farms' outer safety zones, but has to be specified in bespoke navigation regulations.

-The current Government has set significantly increased targets for the installed capacity of offshore wind energy, with at least 30 GW in 2030, at least 40 GW in 2035, and at least 70 GW in

-2045.
-The Baltic Sea will only play a minor role in this scheme, with a potential cumulative installed capacity (EEZ and territorial sea) of ca. 3 - 4 GW.
+The current Government has set significantly increased targets for installed capacity for generating offshore wind energy, with at least 30 GW in 2030, at least 40 GW in 2035, and at least 70 GW in 2045 - the Baltic Sea will only play a minor role in this scheme, with a potential cumulative installed capacity (EEZ and territorial sea) of ca. 3 - 4 GW.